 “Social Sciences Bulletin” publishes original research papers on the problems of social sciences (sociology, political sciences, economics, social psychology, law), as well as review articles, information on conferences and scientific life.
 The Editorial Board accepts articles in English, Latvian and Russian.
 The scope of problems of articles is not limited.

 The articles are evaluated according to the adopted scientific criteria: correspondence of the research to the present-day theoretical level in the domain of the chosen problem; sufficient empirical basis; originality of empirical material; originality of hypotheses, conclusions, and recommendations; topicality of the subject investigated.
 The logics and clearness of the exposition is evaluated as well.
 Preference is given to fundamental studies.

-The Editorial Board does not pay royalties; manuscripts and CDs are not given back.
+The Editorial Board does not pay royalties; manuscripts and diskettes (or CDs) are not given back.

 Layout of Manuscripts

 Articles, which do not have an appropriate layout, will not be accepted.